Call Now if You’ve Been Charged With a Hit and Run

+We can explain your rights and ensure that you understand your case.
 If you are accused of hit and run, you have a right to remain silent.
-While you may be tempted to explain the circumstances to police, doing so would not be helpful to your case and could give police the evidence they need to charge you with a crime.
-When the consequences are this high, you should not discuss your case with anyone but your attorney.
+You may feel obligated to explain the circumstances of your hit and run accident to the police, but it might not be wise to do so until you understand your legal situation.
+Any questions you answer could provide police officers with evidence needed to charge you with a crime.
+Your hit and run attorney is the only person with whom you should discuss your case.

-Contact a Buffalo Hit and Run Attorney
+Contact a Buffalo Hit and Run Lawyer Near Me

-If you’ve been charged with a hit and run, call now to schedule a consultation.
-For more information about hit and run accidents in New York, call 716-633-4300 to discuss your case with Buffalo criminal defense lawyer Norman Mattar.
+We can help.
+Schedule a free consultation with us as soon as possible.
+For more information about hit and run accidents that have occurred in the State of New York, call 716-633-4300 and discuss your case with Buffalo criminal defense lawyer Norman Mattar.